lucagiorgetti/Laplace-DQN-Snake-game/README.md

 # Laplace-DQN-Snake-game
-These repository contains my master's thesis project.
+This repository contains my master's thesis project.
 It consists in two parts:
 1. The application of the Deep-Q-learning (DQN) algorithm to the classic Snake game.
 2. An attempt to extend the algorithm using the Laplace approximation, which will be explained in the next sections.